hwameistor/hwameistor/README.md

 ## Discussion

-Welcome to follow our roadmap discussions [here](https://github.com/hwameistor/hwameistor/discussions)
+We welcome you to follow our roadmap discussions [here](https://github.com/hwameistor/hwameistor/discussions)

 ## Pull Requests and Issues

-Please feel free to raise requests on chats or by a PR.
+Please feel free to raise requests on chats or through a PR.

 We will try our best to respond to every issue reported on community channels, but the issues reported [here](https://github.com/hwameistor/hwameistor/discussions)